LLNL/CompilerGPT/README.md

 GPT Environment: Default queries will use OpenAI's API (in scripts/gpt4/).
 Three environemnt variables control the invocation:
 * OPENAI\_API\_KEY the openai key for queries
-* OPENAI\_ENV\_DIR (optional) the location of the python environment with the openai connection framework.
-If unspecified, python3 will be used without special environment.
 * SSL\_CERT\_FILE (optional) the location of a root certificate to avoid SSL connection errors.\
   typical error message on Linux:  \[SSL: CERTIFICATE\_VERIFY\_FAILED\] certificate verify failed: self signed certificate in certificate chain